 Instructions

 - Measure out 200 ml cold water into a jug and place it in the fridge for 20-30 minutes.
-Place 100 ml sparkling water in the fridge too.
+Place 100 ml soda water (or club soda) in the fridge too.
 (Preferably an unopened bottle.)

-- Sift 30 g potato starch and 150 g cake flour into a bowl.
+- Sift 30 g cornstarch and 150 g cake flour into a bowl.
 Mix them and place the bowl in the freezer for 20-30 minutes.

-- While you are waiting for the water and flour to chill, prepare your tempura ingredients by washing, cutting and drying them with a paper towel.
+- While you wait for the water and flour to chill, prepare your tempura ingredients by washing, cutting, and drying them with kitchen paper to remove any excess moisture.

 - Pour the chilled water and sparkling water into a bowl.

-- Crack the egg into the bowl and whisk.
+- Crack 1 egg into the bowl and whisk.
 (If bubbles or foam forms on top, scoop it out with a spoon.)

-- Add the sifted flour and starch one third at a time, gently drawing crosses through the mixture with the chopsticks to incorporate it.
-(Do not whisk or over mix.)
+- Remove the chilled flour and starch mixture from the freezer and mix in ½ tsp baking powder.
+Add it to the egg mixture one third at a time, gently drawing crosses through with chopsticks to incorporate it.
+(Do not whisk or over mix, preventing gluten formation is key.)

-- Carefully place them into the oil and allow to fry until crispy but before they turn golden.
+- Carefully place the battered ingredients straight into the oil and fry until crispy but before they turn golden.
 (I recommend frying one type of ingredient at a time to ensure even cooking.)

 - Once cooked, place on a wire rack to allow the excess oil to drip off.